PrincetonUniversity/STELLOPT/STELLOPT Compilation OSX.md

 3\.
 Use MacPorts to install your packages.
 Note you should probably used gcc7 or gcc8 and replace the gccX\'s with the consistent version.
 I\'ve also chosen OpenMPI but the sources could also be built with MPICH.
-Please note that as of GCC10 the flag `-fallow-argument-mismatc` must be added at compile time.
+Please note that as of GCC10 the flag `-fallow-argument-mismatch` must be added at compile time.

     <===gccX version===>